1. The first discovered plant hormone is ____________.

 Explanation: Florigen is the postulated mobile flowering signal in plants.

-81. Hormone mixture used in tissue culture for shoot regeneration:
+81. Hormone mixture used in tissue culture for shoot regeneration ____________.

 A) High auxin, low cytokinin